ahmedssabir/Belief-Revision-Score/README.md

 - Belief_revision_score balances the high similarity score using human-inspired logic understanding.
 The similarity cosine distance alone is not a reliable score in some scenarios as it measures the angle between vectors in the semantic space.

 - The output is a probability,  so it can be re-ranked or combined with another score or classifier  (_e.g._ [Products of Experts](https://www.cs.toronto.edu/~hinton/absps/icann-99.pdf)).
-(Note that with the cosine distance is not feasible).
+(Note that, with the cosine distance is not feasible).